Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$

 Maximally localized Wannier functions \cite{marzari97} were constructed using the {\sc wannier90} program \cite{wan90}.
-For the Wannierization, we used 56 orbitals including all of the Os $5d$ and O $2p$ orbitals in the quadrupled perovskite cell, showing a good fit in the range of -9 eV to +7eV [see Supplemental Material (SM) \cite{sm}, for details].
+For the Wannierization, we used 56 orbitals including all of the Os $5d$ and O $2p$ orbitals in the quadrupled perovskite cell, showing a good fit in the range of -9 eV to +7eV \cite{sm}.
 The symmetries of the Wannier Hamiltonian obtained above were analyzed, using the {\sc wannsymm} code \cite{wansym}.
-From the symmetrized Hamiltonian, the magnetic exchange parameters and the Dzyaloshinskii-Moriya interaction (DMI) constants\cite{dm1,dm2} were calculated using the {\sc tb2j} package \cite{tb2j} in which the local rigid spin rotation is treated as a perturbation within the single-particle Green's function method \cite{liecht}.
+From the symmetrized Hamiltonian, the magnetic exchange parameters and the Dzyaloshinskii-Moriya interaction (DMI) constants \cite{dm1,dm2} were calculated using the {\sc tb2j} package \cite{tb2j} in which the local rigid spin rotation is treated as a perturbation within the single-particle Green's function method \cite{liecht}.

 Using the exchange constants, the spin dynamics was simulated by the {\sc uppasd} program \cite{uppasd}.
 For rigid band doping, the AHC can be calculated from {\it ab initio} calculations of the Berry curvature using the Wannier Hamiltonian, implemented in the {\sc wanniertools} code \cite{wantool}.